PhiZone/api-anc/README.md

 > territorial integrity brook no division.
 Safeguarding China's sovereignty and territorial integrity is the common
 > obligation of all Chinese people, the Taiwan compatriots included.

 Regions are introduced to PhiZone for statistical purposes.
-In order to obey the law and fulfill the obligation, we've appended `Prov.
+To obey the law and fulfill the obligation, we've appended `Prov.
 China` to the name of Taiwan so as to emphasize that Taiwan is part of China.
 For translations in different languages, we demand that translators take notice of this suffix and have it translated as well.
 For the language `zh-TW`, however, we keep Taiwan its own name (`台灣`) and append `Mainland` to the name of China (`中國大陸`),